 As a librarian and reviewer, I think this book has it all.
 Corruption, cover-ups, computer hacking, space ships, a nasty plague, murder, romance, and a super-unique format.
 It will be incredibly easy to booktalk with my students, and the plot is easy to explain.
 The entire story is told through emails, IMs, attachments, surveillance footage, drawings, blueprints, and typed illustrations.
 Unique formats are always popular with my students.

-Any book that quotes George Orwell, my all-time favorite writer, at the beginning is most definitely up my alley.
+Any book that quotes George Orwell, one of my two all-time favorite writers (the other is Stephen King), at the beginning is most definitely up my alley.
 Though it is 608 pages, I breezed through the book in less than two days.
 The plague stuff was especially heart-wrenching, as is the fate of some of the characters.
 It’s graphic and disturbing–you’ve been warned.
 Despite that (or maybe because of it), I have no doubts that Illuminae will be successful and on many “Best of” lists over the next few months.

 Review #2, where I take off my reviewer hat and say I wasn’t personally connected